mengdotzip/Mazarin/README.md

 ```

 6. **(Optional)** <br>
-I personally run mazarin on my server as a systemd service, it very easy to define this.
-Please check the [DOCS](docs/Service_Example.md) for more info on this.
+I personally run mazarin on my server as a systemd service, its very easy to create this.
+Please check the [DOCS](docs/Service_Example.md) if you are interested.

 **TESTING:** You can run
 ```bash